yankei02/BandOperator/README.md

-# Exchange Band Audio Processor
+# FreqWeave

 An audio plugin that exchanges frequency bands between a main input and a sidechain input using FFT-based processing.

 ## Introduction

-The Exchange Band Audio Processor is a plugin designed for audio signal processing applications.
+FreqWeave is a plugin designed for audio signal processing applications.
 It allows users to exchange specific frequency bands between a main audio signal and a sidechain signal.
 This can be used for creative sound design, mixing, or mastering purposes.

 ## Features